Colorado-State-University-CMB/wrangling-genomics/setup.md

 ## Setting up your account

-### First terminal experience
+### Setup script

-Open an Alpine_shell and do the following **unless you're already setup with conda on Alpine**
+Open an Alpine_shell and do the following
+**unless you're already set up with conda on Alpine**

 For users who are already set up with conda, you can look at the script to see what it does.

 ```
 cd /projects/$USER